EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 ### Tx State

-This data structure tracks which transactions are being fetched.
-Once a server starts fetching a transaction, other servers know that they don't have to:
+This data structure tracks which all transactions that are relevant to this wallet.
+Once a server starts fetching a transaction, it will set `fetching` to true so other servers know not to duplicate work.

 ```js
 // Property of the wallet engine: